Suspended Sarver says he’s decided to sell Suns, Mercury

 Barely a week later, Sarver evidently realized that would not be possible.

-His decision comes after a chorus of voices — from players like Suns guard Chris Paul and Los Angeles Lakers star LeBron James, to longtime team sponsors like PayPal, and even the National Basketball Players Association — said the one-year suspension wasn’t enough.
+His decision comes after a chorus of voices – from players such as Suns guard Chris Paul and Los Angeles Lakers star LeBron James, to longtime team sponsors like PayPal, and even the National Basketball Players Association – said the one-year suspension wasn’t enough.

+James weighed in again Wednesday, shortly after Sarver’s statement went public: ”I’m so proud to be a part of a league committed to progress!” he tweeted.

+Added retired NBA player Etan Thomas, also in a tweet: ”Sarver is cashing out so this is not really a punishment for him but definitely glad he will be gone.”

 Suns vice chairman Jahm Najafi called last week for Sarver to resign, saying there should be ”zero tolerance” for lewd, misogynistic and racist conduct in any workplace.
 Najafi, in that same statement, also said he did not have designs on becoming the team’s primary owner.